All States Have A

 So while I'm going through bills for Probate Court, his daughter gets a claim in for $386,051.93 dollars from the State for Maine.
 This bill was the full amount that Mainecare had paid out for Walter's many surgeries, while on Mainecare.
 That is not a misprint!
 Close to Four Hundred Thousand Dollars.

 Why would they send that?
 I believe they think he owned a Carpet Business, which he did not.
 It was just him and my sister.
 However, even if he didn't own a business...
 If he had owned a home, this would still be in play.
+The State wanted his "home" that he didn't "own."

 She thought she'd leave it to her grand children.
 She will, we'll fix that.
 But her issue is easy.
 All paid for home.
 Put another name on the deed, take yours off as soon as you can.
-Our manual asks "Have you given away anything in the past three months".
+The Maine manual asks "Have you given away anything in the past three months?"
 However, In Maine There Is A FIVE YEAR LOOK BACK.
 I am assuming anything you may do has to be done at least five years before you pass on, so time is important.

 I have helped several family members and friends with Probate court after a loved one has passed.
 I have learned a lot, but never enough.
 To be honest every case was different and this is the first time I have heard of the State sending a bill to the person taking care of the will.
 I wondered why.

 My mother knew.
-She was in Housing, Mainecare and Social Security but gave us whatever items each of us wanted, two years before she passed.
+She was on Housing, Mainecare and Social Security but gave us whatever items each of us wanted, two years before she passed.
 She had no will.
 She knew of that Estate clause.
 It said they could lock us out until inventory was taken.
 She was on housing so perhaps they could.
 That was probably in case she collected Picasso's I told her.
 That never happened but who knew?
 She didn't own anything.
 They knew that.
 No bill was ever sent to us.

 My mother-in-law passes.
 She was a nurse for many years.
 She too ended up on Social Security, Mainecare and Housing.
 No bill was ever sent.